-A third party may hold intellectual property, including patent rights that are important or necessary to the development and commercialization of our products.
-It may be necessary for us to use the patented or proprietary technology of third parties, whom may or may not be interested in granting such a license, to commercialize our products, in which case we would be required to obtain a license from these third parties on commercially reasonable terms, or our business could be harmed, possibly materially.
+A third-party may hold intellectual property, including patent rights that are important or necessary to the development and commercialization of our product.
+It may be necessary for us to use the patented or proprietary technology of third parties, whom may or may not be interested in granting such a license, to commercialize UNLOXCYT or our products, in which case we would be required to obtain a license from these third parties on commercially reasonable terms, or our business could be harmed, possibly materially.

-We depend on our licensors to maintain and enforce the intellectual property covering certain of our product candidates.
-We have limited, if any, control over the resources that our licensors can or will devote to securing, maintaining, and enforcing patents protecting our product candidates.
+We depend on our licensors to maintain and enforce the intellectual property covering certain of our product and product candidates.
+We have limited, if any, control over the resources that our licensors can or will devote to securing, maintaining, and enforcing patents protecting our product and product candidates.